Fairey Hendon: Development

 The Hendon was built to meet the Air Ministry Specification B.19/27 for a twin-engine night bomber to replace the Vickers Virginia, competing against the Handley Page Heyford and Vickers Type 150.
 The specification required a range of 920 mi at a speed of 115 mph, with a bomb load of 1500 lb.
 To meet this requirement, Fairey designed a low-winged cantilever monoplane with a fixed tailwheel undercarriage.
 The fuselage had a steel tube structure with fabric covering with a pilot, a radio operator/navigator and three gunners, in open nose, dorsal and tail positions.
 Bombs were carried in ten large and six smaller bomb cells in the fuselage and wing centre section between the engines.
 Variants powered by either radial engines or liquid-cooled V12 engines were proposed.

 The prototype K1695 with two Rolls-Royce Kestrel 600 HP engines.

-The prototype K1695 (which was known as the Fairey Night Bomber until 1934) first flew on 25 November 1930, from Fairey's Great West Aerodrome in Heathrow and was powered by two 460 hp (340 kW) Bristol Jupiter VIII radial engines.
+The prototype K1695 (which was known as the Fairey Night Bomber until 1934) first flew on 25 November 1930, from Fairey's Great West Aerodrome in Heathrow and was powered by two 460 hp Bristol Jupiter VIII radial engines.
 The prototype crashed and was severely damaged in March 1931 and was rebuilt with two Rolls-Royce Kestrel VI engines.
 After trials, 14 production examples named the Hendon Mk.II were ordered.
 These were built by Fairey's Stockport factory in late 1936 and early 1937 and flown from Barton Aerodrome, Manchester.
 Orders for a further sixty Hendons were cancelled in 1936, as the prototype of the first of the next generation of British heavy bombers—the Armstrong Whitworth Whitley—had flown and showed much higher performance.
 The Hendon Mk.II was powered by two Rolls-Royce Kestrel VI engines.
-The production Hendon Mk.II included an enclosed cockpit for the pilot and navigator.
+The production Hendon Mk.II had an enclosed cockpit for the pilot and navigator.